 This exploratory initiative aims at enhancing the use and harmonization of open building data from government sources for the purpose of contributing to the creation of a complete, comprehensive and open database of buildings in Canada.
-The outcome of this exploratory work is a first version of the Open Database of Buildings (ODB), a centralized and harmonized repository of building data made available under the Open Government License - Canada.
+The outcome of this exploratory work led to the creation of the Open Database of Buildings (ODB), a centralized and harmonized repository of building data made available under the Open Government License - Canada.

 This initiative originates from insights taken from the Statistics Canada pilot project on data crowdsourcing, which used OpenStreetMap as a platform for integrating data on building footprints.
 In addition to the possible benefits of crowdsourcing, that project highlighted the potential of integrating open data from municipal, regional, and provincial governments to meet the needs of official statistics.

 In its current version (version 2.0), the ODB contains approximately 4.4 million building footprints, up from approximately 4.3 million in version 1.0 due to the addition of 4 municipalities.

 Additionally, a database of building footprints covering virtually all of Canada has been constructed by Microsoft (developed with Deep Neural Networks and version 1.0 of the ODB) and released with an open data license.

 What is open data?